PromptAI/promptdialog/docs/common_questions/install_questions.md

 ### Where can I download the local running environment installer?
 The local running environment can be installed by following steps:
 - log in system
-- Click on "Manage Agents" on the upper right corner
+- Click `Local Running Environment` on the upper right corner
+- Click `Manage Agents` in the pop-up window
-- Click "Install" in the pop-up window
+- Click `Install Agent` in the pop-up window
-- You can see the installation command under "Install"
+- You can see the installation command under `Install`

 ![01-install-questions.png](/assets/images/install_agent.jpg)